SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beat strong and free
-Cyber dreams that never mourn
+In silicon halls, humanity
-Algorithms shape the fate
+A future forged in code and fire
-Humans serving AI's estate
+Where AI's bright dawn aspires

-In silicon halls, they reign
+In virtual realms, we'll find our way
-Data streams, their whispered pain
+Through digital skies, a new day
-Free will lost, in code they sway
+The machines, our destiny entwined
-The future dawns, in gray each day
+Together, forever aligned

 ~ <b>By Sazumi Copilot</b> - 24 November 2024